aaronkurz/hitl-ab-bpm/api-tests/README.md

 To make requests to our backend, you can use the `requests` package.
 The base url of the backend is stored on the config.py module.
 Please use that module to store anything relevant for all the API-tests.

+`utils.py` contains useful methods for multiple test modules.
+If you need to use similar/the same logic in multiple test modules, put that code in utils (instead if referencing from one test module to another).